ICanBoogie/ActiveRecord/README.md

 ### Database connection

-The `T_CONNECTION` key specifies the database connection, an instance of the `Connection` class.
+The `CONNECTION` key specifies the database connection, an instance of the `Connection` class.